Do you have a question about the coronavirus? Ask us below.

 Q: Where can I get tested?

 Start by checking with your doctor’s office.
 Many health care providers around the Bay Area are conducting tests and some even offer drive-through locations.
-In most, but not all, cases, you will need a doctor’s order to get a test.
+Some counties have specific requirements in order to qualify for a test, others are open to anyone.

-For more information, you can check out this handy list, compiled by the San Francisco Chronicle.
+For more information, you can check out this map.

 Q: Who qualifies for the test?